rojomisin/chef-play/README.md

 play.crypto.secret = "abcdefghijk"
 ```

-Note that application configuration template can be external from distribution artifact.
-See `config_template`
+Note that application configuration template can also be external from distribution artifact or nil.
+See
-attribute below for more information.
+`config_template` attribute below for more information.

 ## Requirements